kenneth-lee-ch/whattocook/README.md

 * `/data/`: this folder stores all data files.

-	* `train.csv`: this file contains training data for training models.
+	* `train.json`: this file contains training data for training models.

-	* `test.csv`: this file contains ingredients for models to predict the cuisines.
+	* `test.json`: this file contains ingredients for models to predict the cuisines.

 * `report.pdf`: this is a writeup to detail everything about this project.